LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 .. note::

     At this point, our spec is still merlin- and maestro-compatible.
-The primary difference is that maestro won't understand anything in the ``merlin`` block, which we will add later.
+The primary difference is that maestro won't understand anything in the ``merlin`` block, which we will still add later.
 If you want to try it, run: ``$ maestro run hello.yaml``

 Try it!
 +++++++